Gosheni/Sudoku/README.md

 5. **Also include a brief list of what order you will implement features.**
     1. Initially we will work on our Sududo library that is the interface for updating and generating sudoku boards.
     2. Then we'll add tests to ensure everything works as expected.
-    3. Then we will work on out command-line utility
+    3. Then we will work on the command-line utility
     4. If we have the time, we will implement the additional features as stated in **1.** above.

 6. **If your project is an OCaml version of some other app in another language or a projust you did in another course etc please cite this other project.
 In general any code that inspired your code needs to be cited in your submissions.**